While the Travertine Hot Springs are no secret, there are several other hot springs close to the main pools that most first-time visitors miss!

 Depending on your cell provider, you may pick up some service at the parking lot or nearby, but it is limited.
 Be prepared to be without service and download offline maps to ensure you can get about with ease.

-Travertine Hot Springs is just one of many hot springs in Mono County near Mammoth Lakes.
-To discover all the different hot springs nearby and how to find them, you’ll want to check out our guide to Mammoth Lakes hot springs.
+Travertine Hot Springs is just one of many Mono County hot springs near Yosemite and Mammoth Lakes.
+To discover all the different hot springs nearby and how to find them, you’ll want to check out our guide to all of the Mammoth Lakes hot springs.

 - Hilltop Hot Springs (Pulkey’s Pool)